 Liability and indemnity

-You control and accept sole responsibility, risk and liability for all aspects of your public event.
+You control and accept sole responsibility, risk and liability for all aspects of the public event.
 You must conduct your own investigations, assessments and interpretations and seek independent professional advice on all aspects of your public event.

 The State of Victoria does not control and accepts no liability for your public event nor for any loss, damage, injury or death in connection with your public event, including (without limitation), any change to requirements for your public event or the cancellation or postponement of your public event.